mariosplen/News-App-Flutter/README.md

 5. Run flutterfire configure and connect your app to your firebase project.

-6. Use the python scripts provided in the scripts folder to upload articles to your firebase firestore (Instructions on how to use the script are provided in the script file).
+6. Use the python scripts provided in the firebase-data-script folder to upload articles to your firebase firestore (Instructions on how to use the script are provided in the script file).

 7. Run the app.